microsoft/vscode-wiki/How-to-Contribute.md

 If you want to understand how VS Code works or want to debug an issue, you'll want to get the source, build it, and run the tool locally.

+> [!NOTE]
-> NOTE: If you need to debug the 32bit version of VS Code on 64bit Windows, follow [the guide on how to do that](https://github.com/microsoft/vscode/wiki/Build-and-run-32bit-Code---OSS-on-Windows).
+> If you need to debug the 32bit version of VS Code on 64bit Windows, follow [the guide on how to do that](https://github.com/microsoft/vscode/wiki/Build-and-run-32bit-Code---OSS-on-Windows).

 ### Getting the sources